william-donnette/Jobar/README.md

 ## 📌 Features

--   🌐 Simplified connection to Temporal
--   🔄 Workflow and activity management
+-   🚀 Simplified workflow management with Temporal.io
+-   📌 Creation and execution of tasks in dedicated queues
+-   🔒 Secure data encoding and decoding via an encryption codec
+-   📜 Built-in logger with Winston for detailed event tracking
--   📡 Task exposure via a REST API with Express
+-   🌐 Task exposure on HTTP routes using Express
--   📝 Integrated logging with Winston
+-   🧪 Comprehensive unit testing with Mocha
+-   🛠️ Modular and extensible architecture

 ---